-If you live in Newcastle-under-Lyme and want to complain about noise please e-mail email@example.com or call 01782 742590.
+If you live in Newcastle-under-Lyme and want to tell us about noise, please use this online form

 We are currently unable to provide an emergency call-out service to deal with incidents which happen in the evenings or at weekends.
 However, we will aim to respond during the next working day.

 There are a number of noise sources which the Council will not investigate:

 - normal footfalls